ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

 kubectl get all -n tigergraph
 kubectl describe pod/tigergraph-0 -n tigergraph kubectl describe pvc -n tigergraph
-#check if the ebs csi driver pods are running successfully
-kubectl get pods -n kube-system

 ```

 ## Download data
-To download the data, service key json file must be located in ```k8s/```.
+To download the data, service key json file must be located in ```k8s/``` .
 The bucket is public now and any service key should work.
 1. Fill in the parameters in `vars.sh`.
     * `NUM_NODES` - number of nodes.
     * `SF` - data source, choices are 100, 300, 1000, 3000, 10000.
     * `DOWNLOAD_THREAD` - number of download threads

+1. Make sure to put your own service key file in ```tigergraph/``` folder

+    Service key file with view only permission can be provided to auditor upon request.

 1. Run: